Organizing Committee

 - James Saunderson (Monash University, Australia) [Topic: Sparsification]

-- Claire Vernade (University of Technology Nuremberg, Germany)
+- Claire Vernade (University of Technology Nuremberg, Germany) [Topic: Reinforcement learning and control]

 - Pengkun Yang (Tsinghua University, China) [Topic: Functional estimation]